GoogleCloudPlatform/psq/readme.md

 ``psq`` is an example Python implementation of a simple [distributed task queue]() using [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/).

-``psq`` requires minimal configuration and relies on Pub/Sub to provide scalable and reliable messaging.
-Pub/sub guarantees your tasks will be delivered to the workers, but ``psq`` doesn't presently guarantee that a task completes execution or exactly-once semantics, though it does allow you to provide your own mechanisms for this.
+``psq`` requires minimal configuration and relies on Cloud Pub/Sub to provide scalable and reliable messaging.

 ``psq`` is intentionally similar to [rq](http://python-rq.org/) and [simpleq](https://github.com/rdegges/simpleq), and takes some inspiration from [celery](http://www.celeryproject.org/) and [this blog post](http://jeffknupp.com/blog/2014/02/11/a-celerylike-python-task-queue-in-55-lines-of-code/).